 If the value is greater or equal to

-30000ms, then it could well be an underlying network problem or performance on one end of the connection (Jenkins master or agent unresponsive).
+30000ms, then it could well be an underlying network problem or performance on one end of the connection (Jenkins controller or agent unresponsive).

 It is possible to increase timeout interval by adding